jkmckay/DaggerWithAndroidViewModel/README.md

 }
 ```

+#### Binds

+The `@Binds` annotation is a replacement for `@Provides`.
+You use this instead of `@provides`
+when you do not need to specify the exact implementation.
+The Binds method can only have a single parameter whose type is assignable to the return type.
+It essentially returns the injected parameter.

 #### Components:

 The `@Component` annotation is applied to interfaces to create groups of related dependencies.
 That is to say a component is made up of 1..* modules or components.
 For example one might have a CreatureComponent that may include a WarmBloodedComponent which may include Avian and Mammal modules as well as a ColdBloodedComponent that may include a Reptile and Amphibian Modules.